 Why Oregon Ducks 5-Star Quarterback Jaron Keawe Sagapolutele Entering Transfer Portal After Rose Bowl

-Sagapolutele was an early enrollee and participated in a few of Oregon's practices before the Rose Bowl Game against Ohio State.
+Sagapolutele was an early enrollee and participated in a few of Oregon's practices before the Rose Bowl Game against the Ohio State Buckeyes.
 Perhaps witnessing the Ducks' depth in the quarterback room was enough for the young passer to decide to leave the program.

 Behind starting quarterback Dillon Gabriel, Oregon coach Dan Lanning and offensive coordinator Will Stein are expected to turn to Dante Moore for the 2025 season.
 The experience and potential of Moore seemingly blocked Sagapolutele from starting early in his college career.